Cross City Correctional Institution

-The Cross City Correctional Institution is a state prison for men located in Cross City, Dixie County, Florida, owned and operated by the Florida Department of Corrections.
+The Cross City Correctional Institution is a state prison for men located in unincorporated Dixie County, Florida, owned and operated by the Florida Department of Corrections.
+It has a Cross City postal address.

-This facility has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.
-Cross City first opened in 1972 on the grounds of the decommissioned Cross City Air Force Station, and has a maximum capacity of 1802 prisoners.
+This facility has a mix of security levels, including minimum, medium, and close, and houses adult male prisoners.
+Cross City first opened in 1972 on the grounds of the decommissioned Cross City Air Force Station, and has a maximum capacity of 1,734 prisoners.